google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-webpack-plugin.md

 };
 ```

-This will a precache manifest (a list of webpack assets) and inject it into
+This will create a precache manifest (a list of webpack assets) and inject it into
 your service worker file via `importScripts()`.

 ### Full InjectManifest Config